 The current procedure is to draw up a short list of names sent to the chair or secretary by members of the exec.
-The members of the exec then vote (through for example Survey Monkey software) for their preferred candidate.
+The members of the exec then vote for their preferred candidate.
 The secretary then invites the candidate to stand for chair at the AGM (although rarely contested this position is an elected one).